 Firewood That Pairs Well With Beef Brisket

 Whether it’s a weekend or a weeknight, you can never go wrong with a delicious meal made with beef brisket.
-Kick your recipe up a notch by using smoking wood to add unique and smokey flavors to your meal.
+Kick your recipe up a notch with wood used for cooking to add unique and smokey flavors to your meal.
 We compiled a list of firewood that pairs well with beef brisket—next time you’re preparing this meal, consider one of the following smoking woods.

 Hickory